farkon00/clisd.py/README.md

 Roadmap :
 * [x] Develop good base for framework.
 * [ ] Add more control of the page and interactive pages to framework.(WIP)
-* [ ] integration with Django for easy development for front and back end.
+* [ ] Integration with Django for easy development for front and back end.
-* [ ] development of new full-stack framework.
-Which will use this framework for front-end.
+* [ ] Development of new full-stack framework.
+Which will use this framework as front-end part.
 ---
 # Getting Started
 1. Create html file and load script from CDN https://cdn.jsdelivr.net/gh/farkon00/clisd.py/clisd.js